jg8481/robotframework-scala-remote-library/README.md

 ```
 bash ./build-remote-server-and-gatling-jars.sh

-#After updating the server code it's a good practice to run `mvn clean`, then run those commands again.
+#After updating the server code it's a good practice to run `mvn clean`, then run the Bash script again.
 ```

 3) Go into `target` then run one of the following commands to start the server.